 Matthew B. James, MA, PhD

 Dr. Matt is one of the most highly-sought after trainers and educators in the world today.
-He is the president of The Empowerment Partnership, the world’s leading integrative personal development company for over 34 years.
+He is the president of Empowerment, Inc., the world’s leading integrative personal development company for over 34 years.

 A dedicated Master Trainer of NLP and respected expert on Ho’oponopono (Hawaiian forgiveness process), Dr. Matt empowers students in NLP, Hypnosis, Mental Emotional Release® Therapy, and a 28 generation lineage of Huna – energy, healing and spiritual development utilized in ancient Hawai’i.